 The rapidly growing digital footprints of people in emerging markets are enabling innovative lending startups, like CredoLab, to assess consumer risk instantly, easily and amazingly accurately in order to offer affordable loans to those who weren’t previously deemed creditworthy simply because of lack of data.
 The Omidyar BDSC Report found that BDSC services have the potential to help 325-580 million people gain access to formal credit for the first time, in the world’s six largest emerging economies – China, Brazil, India, Mexico, Indonesia and Turkey.

 With consumers at the heart of the digital risk transformation, the report found that consumers care most about trust, transparency and data standards.
 Meta-data credit risk management will be the new norm in a few years’ time, so banks that are able offer this service now will enjoy a huge competitive advantage.

 As a consumer lending start-up, CredoLab enables lenders to reduce risk, increase operational efficiency and enhance profitability, all through their proprietary mobile application, CredoApp.
 CredoApp uses a completely anonymized digital footprint from a customer’s mobile phone to help financial organizations make better credit decisions and tap into the enormous market of the unbanked population.

-If you want to expand your business, lower your risk and serve the huge under-banked and unbanked population, and are keen to learn more about how our CredoApp solution can achieve that, drop me a message or visit http://www.credolab.com/.
+If you want to expand your business, lower your risk and serve the huge under-banked and unbanked population, and are keen to learn more about how our CredoApp solution can achieve that, drop in a word and we'll get in touch.